sergioaugrod/acmex/README.md

 Acmex is an Elixir Client for the Lets Encrypt [ACMEv2](https://github.com/ietf-wg-acme/acme) protocol.

-The client provides basic functions to create a certificate with `Lets Encrypt ACMEv2`, but there are features that haven't yet been implemented.

 ## Installation

 The package can be installed by adding `acmex` to your list of dependencies in `mix.exs`: